Sunday 8 April 2007

 Sean & Sean

-It was then that I met Sean.
+It was around this time that I met Sean.
 I could hardly believe it possible that I met him!
 I was sure I would never love someone else again.
-I thought that you were blessed if you met one person in your life that you loved and loved you back, as was the case with Dave and me, and here I was being given a second chance!
+I thought that you were blessed if you met one person in your life that you loved and loved you back, as was the case with me and Dave, and here I was being given a second chance!
 We started to date and eventually got engaged to be married.
 We bought an old house together in Newry and spent many happy times fixing it up, just as we wanted it.
 We made great plans for our wedding and the future, and started to plan for a family.
 We loved each other very much and were very happy together.

 I was six months pregnant with our baby, our baby that we had planned for and eagerly waited for, when Sean died.
 I had our son, Sean, on the due date, exactly twelve weeks after his father’s death.
 I must say it was the most bittersweet experience of my life.
 I expected him to be wrinkly and red and very unlike anybody, neither his father nor me.
 But when he arrived he was spotlessly clean and the image of his father, just like a little man, a little Sean!
 It was very hard on us all.
 When Sean died I was afraid I would miscarry our baby if I grieved and cried too much, so I kept it in as best as I could, thinking that, when the child was born, I could let it all out.
 In reality, when Sean was born I was very afraid that I would suffer from postnatal depression, so I kept as tight a rein over my emotions as I could and got on with caring for my new son.